KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu/duplicate_clip_with_speed_change.rst

 .. image:: /images/Kdenlvie_Clip_job_clip_added.png
   :align: left

-When you select the :menuselection:`Duplicate Clip with speed change` option from the menu, a new clip is created in the Project Tree.
+When you select the :menuselection:`Duplicate Clip with speed change` option from the menu, a new clip is created in the Project Bin.
 It has the filename you supplied in the dialog with a .mlt extension.
 You can then add this clip to the timeline and when you play it, the video of the original source clip will played, but at the new speed (or in reverse).